Manoranjith46/Zenteiq-backend/README.md

 ---

 ## 11. Troubleshooting
+These are the problems I encountered during development.

 **Q: Server exits immediately on startup with "JWT_SECRET too short"**
 A: Your `.env` file either doesn't exist or `JWT_SECRET` is fewer than 32 characters.
 Run `cp .env.example .env` and set a long secret.